harayoki/xnormal_hda/README.md

 Python-xNormal module(https://github.com/orangeduck/Python-xNormal).
 Since original xNormal software is released for Windows OS only, this HDA supports also only Windows OS.
-Although I recommend using GameDev maps baker SOP or any other something new SOP, which will be included in Game Development Toolset(https://github.com/sideeffects/GameDevelopmentToolset) for general use, but if you prefer textures baked by xNormal software, this HDA may help U.
+Although I recommend using GameDev maps baker SOP or any other something new SOP, which will be included in Game Development Toolset(https://github.com/sideeffects/GameDevelopmentToolset) for general use, but if you prefer textures baked by xNormal software, this HDA may help you.

 ## Requirements